huggingface/transformers/docs/source/en/fast_tokenizers.md

 print(ids)
 [1734, 708, 1508, 4915, 577, 1500, 692, 573, 156808, 128149, 9581]
 ```

-These are the same input ids you would see if you had just passed the string of text to the tokenizer.

 </hfoption>
 <hfoption id="3. decode ids to text">